dd86k/ddgst/README.md

 # Usage

-To get a list of options available: `--help`
+To get a list of options available, use the `--help` argument.

 ## Standard Input (stdin)